 Ready to Start Cooking?

 The downside of over-preparing is that you put so much energy into choosing the most appealing recipes, collecting all ingredients, packing too many pots and utensils just to comply with your cooking requirements, that your trip through the wilderness may become a tiresome race to cook all you’ve set out to cook and use all that you’ve bought for it.
+However, if you prefer to pre-packaged food that you can eat to lessen cooking, check out our review of the best backpacking meals to give you more options.

 Forget about wild life, fresh air, singing birds, sweet flowers perfume, shining stars and just cook.
-When the whole point of cooking is simply to keep you fed and fit in order to enjoy the rest
+When the whole point of cooking is simply to keep you fed and fit in order to enjoy the rest.

 Not to mention that the best cooking recipes are the ones you discover yourself in the last days camping when you’ll be left with only a few ingredients that you’ll have to improvise with.

 That is the perfect circumstance for the best culinary surprises.
 And these surprise recipes are the one we’d be delighted to hear about.
+Do check out more camping food ideas by reading our earlier article on this delicious topic.